Technology and Pharmacy Safety

 The combined work of pharmacy technicians and technology has brought the error rate down from 1 percent to 0.01 percent.
 This declining error rate allows UW Health's pharmacy team to devote more time to other integral aspects of the job, such as patient admission drug histories, discharge counseling and cognitive services.

-Innovative technology used within the pharmacy department at UW Hospital and Clinics includes:
+Innovative technology used within the pharmacy department at UW Hospitals and Clinics includes:

 - Centralized robotics dispensing technology: Originally implemented in 1992, UW Hospital and Clinics was the second hospital in the world to have a robot in the central pharmacy that uses barcode technology to dispense medications.